reuk/wayverb/docs_source/context.md

 detailed survey of methods used in room acoustics, see [@savioja_overview_2015].

-The following figure \text{(\ref{fig:simulation_techniques})} shows the relationships between the most common simulation methods.
+*@fig:simulation_techniques shows the relationships between the most common simulation methods.
 The advantages and disadvantages of each method will be discussed throughout the remainder of this section.

-![An overview of different acoustic simulation methods, grouped by category.\label{fig:simulation_techniques}](images/simulation_techniques)
+![An overview of different acoustic simulation methods, grouped by category.](images/simulation_techniques){#fig:simulation_techniques}

 ### Geometric Methods